Information for Participants

 What happens to your information when you participate in the registry…

 If you have been invited to participate in the registry and you do not opt out, we will collect information about your diagnosis including whether you received all the expected tests and treatments for your condition, when you received them, whether you experienced any complications from surgery, and how your health is changing over time.
+All information will be stored in a secure database which is accessible to only a small number of registry staff, all of whom have been rigorously trained in privacy and confidentiality protocols.

 We might contact you again in the future about completing some questionnaires.
 These questionnaires are under development and will be designed to find out about your experiences and your perception of the care you received.